Frequently Asked Questions

 What type of clothing do I need?

 For office interns, the dress code is casual; feel free to wear jeans and sneakers.
 For shelter interns, comfortable clothing that can get dirty is essential, as are waterproof boots and/or shoes.
 Appropriate dress for shelter work varies with the shelter location and the time of year.
-At the Acton and Orland shelters, the summers are very hot, and the rest of the year is mild with some rain and occasional hail and snow in the winter.
+At the Orland shelter, the summers are very hot, and the rest of the year is mild with some rain and occasional hail and snow in the winter.
 At the Watkins Glen shelter, the spring and fall are mild, the summer is hot, and the winter is very cold with extreme weather conditions.
 It is important to have good rain and winter gear if you are interning during months with adverse weather because you will be working outdoors.

 What do I eat during my internship?